Yes, you read that correctly. We said “the best.” Meaning better than the typical enterprise sales cycle.

 In the Summer edition of Emissary’s Buyer Snapshot, research revealed that 70% of IT buyers kept their project roadmap as is, added, and/or accelerated projects, and 89% said the crisis had driven organizational interest in at least one additional IT category.
 To add more complexity to those numbers, 38% of IT executives also reported that their organizations had been forced to manage labor costs through layoffs and furloughs.

-Simply put: there’s a lot to get done and not a lot of manpower behind it.
+Simply put: there’s a lot to get done in a typical enterprise sales cycle and not a lot of manpower behind it.
 This means that buyers don’t have the time to keep up with new emerging technologies and industry trends quite the way they used to.
 They want to know where they should be allocating their budget and what shiny new toys their competitors have, but it’s gotten a lot more difficult with the additional projects on their plate.

 This presents great opportunities for sellers to take an education-based approach and provide value to their buyers before asking for anything in return.
 This will make your message stick and your buyer will actually want to hear what you have to say for their own benefit: